plutov/pliutau.com/content/page/hire-me.md

 ### Hi!
 I'm Alex Pliutau

-I am a backend engineer with a passion for APIs, Web, Microservices, etc. I'm also a weekend motorcycle rider 🏍, currently living in Vietnam, Ho Chi Minh City.
+I am a backend engineer with a passion for APIs, Web, Microservices, etc. I'm also a weekend motorcycle rider 🏍, currently living in Bertlin.
 I'm looking for my next thing, maybe that'll be you!

 ### What